Electronic Sound and Diffusion in Disordered Multiband Metals

 \section{Acknowledgments}

-The authors thank Dirk van der Marel for providing the optical conductivity data used in this work, and Christophe Berthod, Luke C.~Rhodes and Peter Wahl for helpful discussions and related collaborations.
+The authors thank Peter Abbamonte for detailed feedback on the manuscript, Dirk van der Marel for providing the optical conductivity data used in this work, and Christophe Berthod, Luke C.~Rhodes and Peter Wahl for helpful discussions and related collaborations.
 M.-Á.~S.-M.~and F.~F.~acknowledge support from the Engineering and Physical Sciences Research Council, Grant No.~EP/X012239/1.
 L.~R.~acknowledges the Swiss National Science Foundation (SNSF) via Starting Grant TMSGI2 211296.